-Even though Sampath Radhakrishna cancels his son’s airline ticket within 24 hours, his refund is missing in action.
+Even though Sampath Radhakrishna cancels his son’s American Airlines ticket within 24 hours, his refund is missing in action.
 Now his credit card bill is due.
 Can the airline expedite the refund?

 It’s been more than a month.
 My credit card payment is due in three days and the charge still shows as “pending review.”
 Can you help? — Sampath Radhakrishna, Cupertino, Calif.

-Your son’s reservation fell under the “24-hour rule,” which says that if you cancel an airline ticket within a day of making the reservation, you’re entitled to a full and prompt refund.
+Your son’s American Airlines reservation fell under the “24-hour rule,” which says that if you cancel an airline ticket within a day of making the reservation, you’re entitled to a full and prompt refund.
 (Certain restrictions apply for last-minute tickets.)

 How prompt?
 Well, that’s the problem.
-When a refund is due, the airline must forward a credit to your card company within seven business days after receiving a complete refund application, according to the Department of Transportation.
+When a refund is due, American Airlines must forward a credit to your card company within seven business days after receiving a complete refund application, according to the Department of Transportation.
 But the credit may take a month or two to appear on your statement.

-Let’s pause for a moment to consider the absurdity of this situation.
-An airline is allowed to keep your money for two months — can you say “interest-free loan?” — while the rest of us must pay our bills promptly.
+American Airlines is allowed to keep your refund for two months — can you say “interest-free loan?” — while the rest of us must pay our bills promptly.
 Oh, and how long does it take American to withdraw the money from your son’s account?
 Seconds.

 Something is just not right with this.
-American should have returned the money.
+American Airlines should have refunded the money.
 In seconds.

-A brief, polite email to one of American’s customer service executives might have shaken a check loose from the accounting department.
+A brief, polite email to one of American Airline’s customer service executives might have shaken a check loose from the accounting department.
 I list names, numbers and emails on my consumer advocacy site.
 You can also read the guide on how to get a refund on a nonrefundable ticket.
 The guide has been drafted by myself and my advocacy team.